DevCycleHQ/devcycle-docs/docs/extras/feature-obfuscation/feature-obfuscation.md

 In order to use obfuscation, it first must be enabled for your project.
 To do this, navigate to the project settings in the DevCycle dashboard and change "Obfuscation" to enabled.

 There is a corresponding setting to "require" obfuscation.
-If starting a DevCycle project from scratch, it is recommended to require obfuscation.
+It is recommended to require obfuscation when creating a new DevCycle project.
 This setting will prevent web client SDKs from making unobfuscated requests to the DevCycle API, ensuring that feature details remain private.
 If you are adding obfuscation to an existing project, you may want to leave this setting off until you have updated your code to use obfuscated keys.